axr/core/README.md

 Pre-commit hook
 ===============
 It is reccommended that you use our pre-commit hook.
-In order to do so, simply copy or symlink the executable at bin/pre-commit to .git/hooks/
+In order to do so, simply copy or symlink the executable at bin/pre-commit to .git/hooks/, for example:

+    ln -s ../../bin/pre-commit "$(git rev-parse --show-toplevel)/.git/hooks/pre-commit"

 Where to file bug reports
 =========================